 Scene from "Pacific Rim"

 Human-piloted giant robots, alien monsters and a groundbreaking film producer.
-They were all on campus when Thomas Tull arrived as featured guest for the Innovators Forum speaker series.
+They were all on campus when Thomas Tull was a featured guest for the Innovators Forum speaker series.
 As part of the event, the founder, chairman and CEO of Legendary Entertainment and Carnegie Mellon University trustee presented an unseen clip of his film, "Pacific Rim."

 "Pacific Rim" is a $150 million movie directed by Guillermo del Toro in which robots defend Earth from an alien attack.